lub90/ct-pass-store/backend/docs/setup.md

 ## Generate PHP Backend Files

-Clone the CtPassStore extension repository (if not already done) from [https://github.com/lub90/ct-pass-store](https://github.com/lub90/ct-pass-store).
+Clone the CtPassStore repository (if not already done) from [https://github.com/lub90/ct-pass-store](https://github.com/lub90/ct-pass-store).
 Stable builds are available on the **main** branch.
 Then navigate into the backend directory and the setup directory.
 Inside the setup directory, run:

 ```bash
 git clone https://github.com/lub90/ct-pass-store